0xDBFB7/ceramic/documents/terse.md

 #### Tonsil 5: Foam

-If a thin gelatine binder is used, the solution can be beaten like egg white into a low density foam.
+If a thin gelatine binder is used in a sol-gel, the solution can be beaten like egg white into a low density insulating foam.
 I don't know what this is useful for, but it's neat.

 #### Tonsil 6: Fire

 ![temperature](assets/propane.png)

 > not sufficiently hot

 ![acetylene](assets/acetylene-1559058051640.png)